 Best Bird Watching Areas in Kenya

-Some birding sites in the eastern highlands are Nairobi National Park, Mount Kenya, and the Aberdares Mountains, which includes the Gatamaiyo Forest Reserve.
+Some birding sites in the eastern highlands are Nairobi National Park, Mount Kenya, and the Aberdares Mountains, which include the Gatamaiyo Forest Reserve.
 Birding sites on the western side include the Molo Grasslands, the Mau Narok region to the south, and the Kongelai Escarpment to the northwest of Kitale.
 Kenya’s national parks also make excellent centers for bird watching in Kenya.

-- Masai Mara Game Reserve has over 500 recorded species including the Yellow billed Ox pecker, Saddle Billed Stork, Corncrake, Grey crested Helmet Shrike, Lesser Kestrel, Secretary Bird, Ostrich, White headed Vulture and many others.
+- Masai Mara Game Reserve has over 500 recorded species including the Yellow-billed Ox pecker, Saddle Billed Stork, Corncrake, Grey crested Helmet Shrike, Lesser Kestrel, Secretary Bird, Ostrich, White-headed Vulture, and many others.

 - Arabuko Sokoke Forest – This is a very important area for birding.
 Among the endemics here is the Sokoke Scops Owl, the world’s rarest Owl.
 The species is only found in this forest, although there have been reported sightings in the Usambara Mountains in Northern Tanzania.

-- Lake Baringo – Species of interest recorded here include Jackson’s Hornbills, Bristle Crowned Starling, and water-birds including Goliath Heron, White backed Duck, and African Skimmers and Darters.
+- Lake Baringo – Species of interest recorded here include Jackson’s Hornbills, Bristle Crowned Starling, and water birds including Goliath Heron, White-backed Duck, and African Skimmers and Darters.

-- Aberdares National Park – At least 200 species have been recorded, including African Green Ibis, African Cuckoo Hawk, Cape Eagle Owl, Mountain Buzzard and Hartlaub’s Turacos.
-Rare species include the Scarlet tufted Sunbird, African grass owl and the Aberdare Cisticola on the moorlands.
+- Aberdares National Park – At least 200 species have been recorded, including African Green Ibis, African Cuckoo Hawk, Cape Eagle Owl, Mountain Buzzard, and Hartlaub’s Turacos.
+Rare species include the Scarlet tufted Sunbird, African grass owl, and the Aberdare Cisticola on the moorlands.